ironwolf86/RP4Win/README.md

 # Manage ROM Directories

-This creates the default ROM directories in C:\RP4Win\ROMS\
+This creates the default ROM directories in C:\RP4Win\ROMS<br/>
-You can also create custom ROM directories like E:\ROMS\
+You can also create custom ROM directories like E:\ROMS<br/>
 You can also Share the ROM Directories from here if using a dedicated Emulator Box.

 # Manage Dedicated EmuBox Settings

-## Setup All Dedicated Emubox Settings
+### Setup All Dedicated Emubox Settings

-This option will do a full setup and turn your RP4Win Installation into a Dedicate Emu Box.\
+This option will do a full setup and turn your RP4Win Installation into a Dedicate Emu Box.<br/>
-This option includes installation of all of the options below.\
+This option includes installation of all of the options below.<br/>
-The only user requires input is during the Auto Login setup.\
+The only user requires input is during the Auto Login setup.<br/>
 This is due to how Windows handles Auto login.

-## RP4Win Auto Start Options
+### RP4Win Auto Start Options

-From here you can select if you'd like to Automatically start RP4Win (EmulationStation) upon login.\
+From here you can select if you'd like to Automatically start RP4Win (EmulationStation) upon login.<br/>
-This goes hand in hand with Auto Login.\
+This goes hand in hand with Auto Login.<br/>
 You can also remove the Auto Start settings if you no longer with to have Auto Start.

-## Setup Auto Login
+### Setup Auto Login

-Self Explanatory.\
+Self Explanatory.<br/>
-Opens the netplwiz menu.\
+Opens the netplwiz menu.<br/>
 Guides you through setting up Auto Login.

-## Setup RP4Win Folder Shares
+### Setup RP4Win Folder Shares

-### Setup RP4Win Shares With Default Rom Directory
+#### Setup RP4Win Shares With Default Rom Directory

 Sets up the following shares